unblu Technical Documentation

 This all sounds complicated, and installing on-premises is certainly complicated compared to, for example, our Cloud solution (which provides equivalent power by simply copying a single snippet of code to magic your Web pages into the raw materials of a communications solution).

 But here’s the rub: Once the techie parts are done you get to build knowledge networks that unleash 100% of the potential of every individual who works for you.
 And that part is not only pretty easy, it can even be fun.
-Modelling your unblu network is not unlike using a child’s constructor kit.
 All of the complexities you will face when integrating unblu at the deepest level pay dividends when it’s time to create a system that can capture the needs of your visitors and pair them to the optimum help and advice that you can offer.
 And that system can be quickly redesigned and refactored as your needs and the desires of your visitors evolve.

 Technical documentation is traditionally designed to enable technical people to do technical things.
 This has not changed.
 Your techies need to know how to do techie stuff.
 However, this documentation should also be read by your leaders, managers, business process designers, in fact, anyone who might contribute.
-Once the heavy lifting (of creating an unblu Cloud on your own hardware) is done you will be in control of an extremely malleable system, where reconfiguring and redesigning your visitor-engagement strategies can be done without the need for any skills outside of those that you bring to the table.
+Once the heavy lifting (of integrating unblu into your own system) is done you will be in control of an extremely malleable system, where reconfiguring and redesigning your visitor-engagement strategies can be done without the need for any skills outside of those that you bring to the table.

 The introduction to the collaboration server is a good place for everyone to start.
 It gives a flavour of the kind of close collaboration required within your own teams to get to an optimal solution.
 Then your technical people might want to look at order of deployment followed by some instructions on setting up the collaboration server.